CumulusNetworks/docs/content/cumulus-linux-50/Quick-Start-Guide/_index.md

 {{< /tab >}}
 {{< /tabs >}}

-### Configure the Hostname and Timezone
+### Configure the Hostname and Time zone

-Configure the hostname and timezone for your switch.
+Configure the hostname and time zone for your switch.
 The hostname identifies the switch; make sure you configure the hostname to be unique and descriptive.

 {{%notice note%}}
 Do not use an underscore (_), apostrophe ('), or non-ASCII character in the hostname.